Lesson plans (DE, EL, EN, IT, LT, NL)

 Learning Outcomes:

-• This activity allows the participants to reflect on the act of collecting, and viewing the collection of images they create as their own artistic body of work which holds its own conceptual meaning, rather than simply functioning as documentation of existing subjects.
+- This activity allows the participants to reflect on the act of collecting, and viewing the collection of images they create as their own artistic body of work which holds its own conceptual meaning, rather than simply functioning as documentation of existing subjects.
 Through this workshop, participants gain skills in critical thinking and creativity, and the group discussions during the workshop help students gain skills in communication.
 When organized as a team or group activity, the students also gain important skills in collaboration.

-• The participants have a chance to thoroughly engage with a place and its particular contents more closely, and in this case the variety of items on display in the museum; in a garden it would perhaps be the plants, areas, colours, layout or scents, in a gallery maybe the paintings, sculptures or materials used.
+Participants are encouraged to use this collecting activity in the future, if they visit a museum or other collection, as a way to personally engage with the subjects, and to critically think about how we collect, organize, and present things and knowledge. - The participants have a chance to thoroughly engage with a place and its particular contents more closely, and in this case the variety of items on display in the museum; in a garden it would perhaps be the plants, areas, colours, layout or scents, in a gallery maybe the paintings, sculptures or materials used.
 They would be expected to spend more time selecting and making critical decisions on how much they want to say about a subject and how to use that idea into an interesting image.
 They would be encouraged to think about the concept of hidden interest, secrets and detail in the subjects and not just the subjects as whole things that everyone sees in a more immediate viewing and how to best share findings, and discoveries with others.
 Working out how to photograph and frame a detail best, how to use the available light, what makes for a more intriguing angle and how close to get to the subject without losing the subject’s ‘truth’ and relevance.
 They are encouraged to work out of their comfort zones on what they may naturally be drawn to and interested in so they may hopefully explore new and exciting subjects they had never noticed or thought of looking at before.

 All in all they are encouraged to slow down, spend more time viewing and make observations and connections with the subjects they are looking at, that they may not have thought of looking at before.